-After reviewing the conditions and particulars described above, the board of directors concluded that the Subsidiaries do not qualify as investment entities, but are effectively operating subsidiaries.
+After reviewing the conditions and particulars described above, the liquidators concluded that the Subsidiaries do not qualify as investment entities but are effectively operating subsidiaries.
 They provide requisite services to the Company and incur costs in doing so, thus the Company consolidates its two Subsidiaries.